 Whenever you travel anywhere you should stay safe.
 This is especially important when travelling with expensive photography equipment.
 To ensure no mishaps happen always research the safety of your destination.
 This might be by searching on Google simply by asking your question “is [destination] safe for photography?”.

-As well as the general safety also research if there are any laws or regulations for taking photographs, as the last thing you’ll want is your equipment confiscated.
+As well as the general safety also research if there are any laws or regulations for taking photographs, or using drones, as the last thing you’ll want is your equipment confiscated.

 Sunset sunrise times